numat/tripplite/README.md

 }
 ```

-If you have multiple TrippLite devices connected to the server, you'll need to
-specify a product id (findable on `lsusb`).
-See `tripplite --help` for more.

 To use in shell scripts, parse the json output with something like
 [jq](https://stedolan.github.io/jq/).
 For example,
 `tripplite | jq '.status."ac present"'` will return whether or not the unit